top of page

 - If you have not been seen in an office for more than 3 months you will not be given refills on any Anxiolytic Medications (Benzodiazepines: Xanax, Ativan, Valium, Klonopin, and others) as well as ADHD medications (Stimulants: Adderall, Ritalin, Vyvanse, Concerta, Dexedrine and other).
 Make sure you allow sufficient time to have your appointment scheduled to be re-evaluated for the necessity of currently prescribed controlled medication and to avoid possible withdrawal symptoms due to the abrupt discontinuation of Benzodiazepines.

-- ADHD medications are scheduled controlled substances and must be written by a physician in the office during the appointment.
+- ADHD medications are Schedule II controlled substances and will be prescribed electronically by a physician during the appointment only.
 The office staff will also not be calling pharmacies to check the availability of medication.
 The patient may want to call the pharmacy prior to requesting a new prescription to ensure the pharmacy has the requested medication.

 - Please note that pharmacies were instructed not to provide any automatic refills for any patients.
 At the end of every follow-up appointment, the patients will receive the date and time of their next appointment based on Dr. Miller's recommendations.
 The frequency of the follow-up appointments with Dr. Miller ranges from 1 week to 3 months, depending on the patient's stability and the type of appointment.
 If you are running out of medications, you need to schedule an appointment with Dr. Miller if you don't have one.
 Sometimes, patients cancel the appointment and ask for refills.
 Please be aware that we are not granting those refills in our psychiatric practice.
 Dr. Miller only provides a specific number of refills that are safe and therapeutic until the patient's next appointment.
 Any extension of the patient's visit, other than recommended by the physician, could compromise the patient's psychiatric stability and possibly lead to safety concerns.